rraiz/movie-critic/README.md

 - Improved performance by caching the movie data into a PostgreSQL database.

 ### User Features
+- Able to register and login
+- See the latest and most popular films currently.
-- Search for a specific movie.
+- Search for a specific film.
-- Add movies to a watchlist.
+- Add films to a watchlist.
-- Submit reviews with real-time updates through CRUD operations.
+- Submit reviews with real-time updates.

 ## Tech Stack